LXJS/training-webrtc/WORKSHOP.md

 ![flow](step3.png)

+Of course, for this code challenge, there is no server.
+Everything is done locally, within the same page.

 - The "offers" and "answers" are in [SDP (Session Description Protocol)](http://en.wikipedia.org/wiki/Session_Description_Protocol) format.
 They specify the capabilities and media of each `RTCPeerConnection`.